Human Rights Defenders Protective Programmes

 Gloria Kimani, Kenya Advocate

-Regional for Relocation of Students at Risk
+Relocation of Students at Risk

-Funders: Norwegian Students’ and Academics’ International Assistance Fund (SAIH)
+Partners: Norwegian Students’ and Academics’ International Assistance Fund (SAIH)

-The Regional Hub for Relocation of Students at Risk is a long-term initiative to establish a regional relocation scheme in Africa for students who are unable to complete their studies due to persecution for involvement in defending democracy and human rights.
+The project is long-term initiative to establish a relocation scheme in Africa for students who are unable to complete their studies due to persecution for their involvement in defending democracy and human rights.